 A. I understand that the mile is part of the P.E. program at school and I am supportive of it.
 If the mile run occurs during the day of one of our regular practices, the child will just get a little extra mileage that day.
-The PMS PE teachers understand the need for cross country team members to do a "light" mile on a meet day - not to walk - but take it easy and use the mile that day as a warm-up.
+The PMS PE teachers understand the need for cross country team members to do a "light" running of the mile on a meet day - not walk - but take it easy and use the mile that day as a warm-up.
 The P.E. teachers will be informed of our meet schedule, so that they know that on those days the kids are probably going to take it little easier in the mile run.

 Q. What if it rains during the days practice or a meet is scheduled?